Operation Wheeler/Wallowa: Operation Wheeler/Wallowa

 On 22 November a US radio research unit picked up a transmission apparently sent by the headquarters of the PAVN 3rd Regiment.
 Triangulation of the signal placed its origin at Hill 63, a small granite outcrop 7 km east of LZ Ross.
-If the 3rd Regiment was indeed in the valley, Colonel Gelling's 198th Infantry Brigade had a rare opportunity to engage a major part of the 2nd Division.
+If the 3rd Regiment was indeed in the valley, Gelling's 198th Infantry Brigade had a rare opportunity to engage a major part of the 2nd Division.
 Gelling passed along the information to the executive officer of the 4th Battalion, 31st Infantry Regiment, Major Gilbert N. Dorland, who was on patrol near Ross with Companies B and D from his battalion, two platoons of armored personnel carriers from Troop F, 17th Cavalry and a platoon of tanks from Troop A, 1st Squadron, 1st Cavalry.
 It was too late in the day for Dorland to act on the tip, but he resolved to investigate the following morning.
 Task Force Dorland approached Hill 63 on the cool and cloudy morning of 23 November.
 Despite its modest height, the hillock offered a commanding view of the surrounding farmlands.
 Knowing that the PAVN sometimes used it as an observation point when they were gathering food, Dorland moved to investigate.
 Task Force Dorland split into two groups and approached the hill from opposite sides.
 When the American infantrymen began climbing its slopes at around 07:00, a torrent of small arms and machine-gun fire greeted them from concealed positions higher on the hill.
-Four US soldiers were killed and another eleven wounded during the opening phase of the battle.
+Four US soldiers were killed and another 11 wounded during the opening phase of the battle.
 The volume of fire led Dorland to conclude that at least one battalion from the 3rd Regiment held the hill.
 As Companies B and D fought their way up the northern and southern slopes, Dorland led a group of M48 tanks and M113 armored personnel carriers around the hill to establish a blocking position on its western side.
 When the mechanized group reached its destination, a platoon of PAVN soldiers emerged from the tall grass near the base of the hill, fired at the Americans, and then sprinted west to a hedgerow-enclosed hamlet some 200 m away and Troop F pursued.
 Moments later, recoilless rifles concealed in the hamlet opened fire on the troopers.
 PAVN rounds slammed into two armored personnel carriers, including the one carrying Dorland.
 He was thrown from his vehicle and then badly injured when the carrier ran over his body.
 Despite his pain, Dorland refused painkillers or medical evacuation so he could return to the fight.
 While Dorland's armored vehicles fought back with machine guns and cannon, his two infantry companies fought their way up Hill 63.
-It was slow and costly work, with the companies sustaining some fifty casualties in the first two hours of combat.
+It was slow and costly work, with the companies sustaining some 50 casualties in the first two hours of combat.
 Seeing he had a major fight on his hands, Dorland asked for help.
 Gelling sent Company B, 4th Battalion, 21st Infantry Regiment, which landed near the eastern side of Hill 63 around 09:15.
 Believing that the PAVN on Hill 63 was more or less trapped, Dorland ordered the 4/21st Infantry to seize the hamlet.
 Supported by several M48 tanks, Company B closed the intervening distance and entered the maze of hedgerows that enclosed the settlement.
 The infantrymen silenced several recoilless rifles, which allowed the tanks to begin destroying PAVN bunkers at close range, either with cannon fire or by crushing them underneath the weight of the vehicles.
 Back on Hill 63, Companies B and D, 4/31st Infantry, finally reached the summit, killing the last defender around noon.
 That accomplished, Dorland ordered both companies to march west and join the hamlet-clearing operation.
 Ninety minutes later, helicopters flew in Company C from Dorland's 4/31st Infantry, which also joined the battle.
 Confident that the four infantry companies and reinforced mechanized troop were taking care of matters, Dorland relinquished his command at around 15:00 and flew out by helicopter to receive some much-needed medical attention, he was later awarded the Distinguished Service Cross.